kaukintom/VBA-SingleIndexModel/README.md

  - Update the table saved from Transfer_Table with the most current price data
  - Calculates the return to date and dollar value return
 # How to Use
-1. On the “Stock List” worksheet in the excel file, the columns “Symbol” and “Index” need to filled in
+1. On the “Stock List” worksheet in the excel file, the columns “Symbol” and “Index” need to be filled in
     - Ex.
 Each stock from S&amp;P/TSX Composite index is put under the symbol column, and the index symbol is put in the index column next to the symbol
     - Also, each stock symbol needs to include the exchange symbol as well (Ex. .TO for Toronto Stock Exchange – GUY.TO)
 2. Download the stock data through the API key from Alpha Vantage using the TickerDataCollect sub procedure